 You can use various ways to print color data with Advanced Function Presentation (AFP).
 However, to implement an AFP color printing solution with full color management, you must use color management resources (CMRs).
-We also recommend that you install all of your color images as data objects and associate CMRs with them.
+Also, for best results, install all of your color images as data objects and associate CMRs with them.